NeLy-EPFL/flygym/doc/source/tutorials/vision.rst

 **Summary:** In this tutorial, we will build a simple model to control the fly to follow a moving sphere.
-By doing so, we will also demonstrate how one might create a custom arena.
+By doing so, we will also demonstrate how one can create a custom arena.

 Animals typically navigate over rugged terrain to reach attractive objects (eg. potential mates, food sources) and to avoid repulsive features (eg. pheromones from predators) and obstacles.
-Animals use a hierarchical chontroller to achieve these goals: processing higher-order sensory signals, using them to select the next action, and translating these decisions into descending commands that drive lower-level motor systems.
+Animals use a hierarchical controller to achieve these goals: processing higher-order sensory signals, using them to select the next action, and translating these decisions into descending commands that drive lower-level motor systems.
 We aimed to simulate this sensorimotor hierarchy by adding